-4.3.1.2 The entire coding environment described in this Data Syntax is to be designated and invoked as a "complete code" by the escape sequence ESC 2/5 F1, in accordance with ISO 2022-1982, where F1 is the final character to be assigned by CCITT or the ISO Registration Authority, according to ISO 2375-1980, Data Processing - Procedure for Registration of Escape Sequences.
+4.3.1.2 The entire coding environment described in this Data Syntax is to be designated and invoked as a "complete code" by the escape sequence ESC 2/5 4/1, in accordance with ISO 2022.
 Conforming interchange does not require the use of this escape sequence except when interchanging with other services.
 In this complete code, special attention is to be paid to the following: